aysh34/Code-in-Place-2026/README.md

 Code in Place isn’t just about teaching Python, it’s about **opening doors, building confidence**, and showing people that technology isn’t some exclusive club.
 It’s for everyone, and I get to be part of making that happen.

 > I joined from an email, but I stayed for the people, the responsibility, and the shared purpose.

+## Privacy & Data
+Respecting privacy is a priority: no personally identifiable student information is published here without consent, and screenshots are redacted where needed.
+If you spot personal data, please open an issue and I will remove or redact it within 48 hours.